emilianavt/VSeeFaceManual/README.md

 If a stereo audio device is used for recording, please make sure that the voice data is on the left channel.
 If the voice is only on the right channel, it will not be detected.
 In this case, software like [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) or [Voicemeeter](https://www.vb-audio.com/Voicemeeter/potato.htm) can be used to respectively either copy the right channel to the left channel or provide a mono device that can be used as a mic in VSeeFace.
 In my experience Equalizer APO can work with less delay and is more stable, but harder to set up.

+In one case, having a microphone with a 192kHz sample rate installed on the system could make lip sync fail, even when using a different microphone.
+In this case setting it to 48kHz allowed lip sync to work.

 #### Game capture in OBS is slow or not working

 This is usually caused by laptops where OBS runs on the integrated graphics chip, while VSeeFace runs on a separate discrete one.
 Enabling the `SLI/Crossfire Capture Mode` option may enable it to work, but is usually slow.
 Further information can be found [here](https://obsproject.com/forum/threads/laptop-black-screen-when-capturing-read-here-first.5965/).